enricoclemente/tesi/experiments_singlegpu/datasets/README.md

 - level1: level1 class
 - level2: level2 class
 - level3: level3 class
-- last_level: since not every class have the same deep of hierarchy, in order to train the classifier with the deepest class level this field indicates which is
+- target_level: the level chosen to be used for that kind of image; this will be used for evaluation

 ### CSV: Classes

 It contains the hierarchy of different classes as explained below, their mapping into ids and their statistics

 Fields:

 - level0
 - level0_id: level0 class id
 - level1